gregphillips03/dsci401/README.md

 <h3>The Best Model Against Unseen Data</h3>

-+ When the model is applied to the real data, it performs quite well using the F1 metric:
++ When the model is applied to data it hasn't seen, it performs quite well using the F1 metric:

 ```python
 '''